 Either of our two top picks, Philips Viva Collection All-In-One Cooker and Sunbeam PE6100 Aviva Pressure Cooker, will be perfect for household kitchens or cooks who want convenience and functionality.
 When selecting the your pressure cooker, make sure that you remember the features to determine the best model for yourself.

-Best Pressure Cooker for Versatility: Philips Viva Collection All-In-One Cooker
+Best Pressure Cooker Australia 2020: Philips Viva Collection All-In-One Cooker

 Best on a Budget: Sunbeam PE6100 Aviva Pressure Cooker